hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

 - The Arquetype module was removed.
 - Log4j fully removed from HotRod.
 It was still used in the generator and was switched to JUL.
 - Removed old unused classes in the hotrod library.
+- SELECT BY FK(s) -- this functionality was rarely used.
+Plus the implementation was clunky.

 ## 5. Modified Functionality